KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/book/ws2-functions/2function.md

 View the worksheet and the IDE in split screen mode to make it easier to work through tonight's session.
 Check out the [helpful tips in the Setup guide](/setup#tips).
    {% endhint %}

 1. It's easier to understand what's going on if we have visual indications of our work.
-Browsers have a build-in function to display alert messages.
+Browsers have a built-in function to display alert messages.
 Let's display an alert message with the word "click" inside of it.
 Find the `clickHandler` function in _myscript.js_ in Atom and add `alert('click');` inside the function (between the curly braces).
 The `clickHandler` function should look like this:

    ```js
    const clickHandler = function(text) {